skylargale/skylargale.github.io/_pages/cv.md

 Education
 ======
-Ph.D. in Atmospheric Sciences, University of Washington, 2028 (expected)
+Ph.D. in Atmospheric Science and Climate Science, University of Washington, 2028 (expected)

 B.S. in Engineering Physics, Double Minor in Applied Math and Atmospheric and Oceanic Sciences, University of Colorado Boulder, 2023

 Experience
 ======
-**Atmospheric Sciences Ph.D.
+**Atmospheric and Climate Science Ph.D.
 Student**, University of Washington, Seattle, WA

 Sep 2023 - Present // _Advisor: Professor Qiang Fu_

 * Using convolutional neural networks (CNNs) to partition the seasonal contribution of the inherent variability of the climate system to the accelerated rate of warming seen in the Arctic over the past several decades (known as Arctic Amplification) to locate biases between climate models and observations.
-* Will investigate future projections of sea ice concentrations constrained by internal variability.

 **Glacial Isostacy Physics Research Assistant**, Universtiy of Colorado Boulder, Boulder, CO